esprit-dev/homebridge-dummy/README.md

 - `type`* - The type of accessory: `Door`, `Lightbulb`, `LockMechanism`, `Outlet`, `Switch`, `Window`, or `WindowCovering`

 - `groupName` - (Beta) Items sharing the same group name will be collected together in the Home app UI
-    - ⚠️ Be aware that adding/removing/changing the group name will require you to reconfigure any HomeKit scenes or automations
+    - ⚠️ Adding/removing/changing the group name will require you to reconfigure any HomeKit scenes or automations

 - `timer.delay` — If defined, the switch will automatically toggle after this many seconds/minutes/hours
 - `timer.units` — The units to use for delay above (`SECONDS`, `MINUTES`, or `HOURS`). *Required if delay is set.